8 Geospatial Data Analysis

 library(spatstat)

-# Compute KDE
+# Compute KDE for point pattern

 kde

-# Visualize KDE
+# Visualize the KDE raster

 plot(kde, main="Kernel Density Estimation")